Charlie Weimers

 Charlie Andreas Weimers (born 12 November 1982) is a Swedish politician and Member of the European Parliament (MEP) from Sweden since 2019.
 He was re-elected in the 2024 European Parliament election in Sweden.
-He is a member of the right-wing populist Sweden Democrats, part of European Conservatives and Reformists.
+He is a member of the Sweden Democrats, part of the European Conservatives and Reformists.

 Biography

 Life and career

-Weimers was born in 1982 in Karlstad, and currently lives in Hammarö.
+Weimers was born in 1982 in Hammarö.
 After finishing high school, he completed conscripted service in the Swedish Army as a group commander in the A9 Artillery Regiment.
 After his military service, he studied at the American University in Washington DC and pursued graduate studies in Karlstad University's political science program, graduating in 2007.
 He subsequently worked as a public relations consultant for a marketing company and then as a political secretary to former Christian Democrats chairman Göran Hägglund and as a staffer for Lars Adaktusson.